Larry Johnson (running back): Personal life

 Johnson and his father, Larry Sr., maintain a close relationship.
-Johnson's brother and manager, Tony Johnson, is a former starting wide receiver for Penn State from 2000–2003.
+Johnson's brother and manager, Tony Johnson, is a former starting wide receiver for Penn State from 2000 to 2003.

-Johnson appeared on the cover of the PlayStation 2 game NCAA Gamebreaker 2004 in a Penn State uniform.
+Johnson appeared on the cover of the PlayStation 2 game NCAA GameBreaker 2004 in a Penn State uniform.
 In 2007, Johnson appeared in Fantasia's music video for the song "When I See U".
 Johnson also made an appearance in Jay-Z's music video "Roc Boys (And the Winner Is)...".
 In October 2013, TMZ reported that Johnson had been a recurring guest DJ at Miami strip club Tootsie's Cabaret.

 Because of memory loss, suicidal impulses, mood swings, and headaches, Johnson believes he has chronic traumatic encephalopathy (which can't be diagnosed until an autopsy is performed on the brain after death).
 Johnson also states that he does not remember playing two seasons.
 His method of dealing with the trauma is to control his social interactions and spend quality time with his daughter.